dkj/CrazyLIMS/docs/security-model.md

 - Run `make jwt/dev` after tweaking claims or secrets to refresh all fixtures.

 Use these files with PostgREST (`curl -H "Authorization: Bearer $(cat admin.jwt)" ...`) or GraphiQL to test RLS paths quickly.

+## Verification

+- `make test/security` spins up the API containers, regenerates the dev JWT fixtures, and runs smoke tests (`scripts/test_rbac.sh`) that exercise representative REST and GraphQL requests for administrator, operator, and researcher personas.
+- The script confirms that privileged roles can read/write appropriately while lower-privilege personas are restricted to their own scope or denied mutations (including GraphQL mutations blocked for researchers).

 ## Operational Checklist